3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 #### Scripting

 Unity uses an implementation of the Mono runtime for scripting.
+Mono is an implementation of the .NET framework.
+Mono is sponsored by Microsoft and it follows the ECMA standards for C#.

 Unity mainly supports two scripting languages, C# (which is what this project is using) and UnityScript, which is a language that is modelled after Javascript to use specifically for Unity.
 Unity can compile the source code that is in the "Assets" folder of the project.
 For other languages, they can be used in Unity scripts in the form of DLLs, so as long as a language can be compiled into a Dynamically Linked Library(DLL)